Archandan35/LexAI/image/design.md

 Description

-**Invoices will be automatically shared with customers via Swipe's WhatsApp number, including those uploaded in bulk.**
+**Invoices will be automatically shared with customers via   CoreX's WhatsApp number, including those uploaded in bulk.**

 Additional Text